lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 Next steps
 **********

-You have now completed getting started with the nRF54H20 PDK.
+You are now all set to use the nRF54H20 PDK.
 See the following links for where to go next:

 * :ref:`ug_nrf54h20_architecture` for information about the multicore System-on-Chip, such as the responsibilities of the cores and their interprocessor interactions, the memory mapping, and the boot sequence.